memani1/mlperfhpc-workload-characterization/README.md

-# mlperfhpc-v0.7
+# Workload characterization of MLPerf HPC benchmarks

-Instructions to perform workload characterization of MLPerf HPC benchmarks used in v0.7 submission round.
+Instructions to perform memory, I/O and network bandwidthe measurements of MLPerf HPC benchmarks used in v0.7 submission round across different HPC systems.